 Finding the right mix of protecting data and letting it be used is key for health work to be better.
 It’s all about making sure data follows HIPAA and is very well protected.
 With strong security and privacy, healthcare places can take on the big challenges of using health data well.

-Cloud-Based Data Integration Solutions
+Cloud-Based Integration Options

 Cloud computing plays a big role in merging healthcare data, says the third source.17 The big amounts and fast speeds of health data need a lot of processing power.
 The cloud helps use this power better.17 It lets healthcare places handle more data easily, speed up their data work, and cut the costs of having lots of servers on site.18 Also, with the cloud, healthcare places can talk and share info very quickly.
 This leads to better teamwork and smarter choices.